Niall47/MyFirstJava/README.md

 # Files

-The program has uses takes in three files during the build process:
+The program  takes in three files during the build process:

  1. vehicles.json - Contains a hash of vehicle manufactures and nested arrays containing each manufacture's respective models.
  2. ascii.txt - Contains the ascii formatted title run when the program starts up